rosereyaaa/rosereyaaa/README.md

 # Hello
-- 🌸 I'm **Rhyea**, and in my last year of studying Information Technology at the Technological University of the Philippines - Taguig
+- 🌸 I'm **Rhyea**, a recent Information Technology graduate from the Technological University of the Philippines – Taguig.
 - ✨ Fun fact: I hate mangoes
 - 🌱 Currently, I'm learning *Python*
 - 💌 You can reach me via my email at `rhyearaven@gmail.com`